rithik-b/PlaylistLoaderPlugin/README.md

 # PlaylistLoaderLite

 ## UPDATE
 This plugin is now archived.
-For 1.13.2 please use [PlaylistManager](https://github.com/rithik-b/PlaylistManager)
+For 1.13.2 please use [PlaylistManager](https://github.com/rithik-b/PlaylistManager).
+Thank you for using this plugin!

 This plugin uses the official Playlist loader to load custom playlist files in Beat Saber.
 This mod isn't a replacement for PlaylistCore and does not load songs that aren't locally available.
 Instead, it is for people who prefer a more lightweight mod for loading playlists in the game's native playlist UI.